makeplans/makeplans-api/readme.md

 ### Pagination

 Maximum 100 results are returned per page.
 Specify page with parameter `page`.
 Pagination is used for: bookings and people.
 All other objects return all available items.
+Please note that currently there is no way to specify exact part of the dataset.
+Thus an item might appear in both page 2 and 3 if the complete dataset for the query has changed.

 ### Web hooks

 *Not yet implemented*

 A webhook is simply a user-defined callback in the form of an HTTP POST which is invoked when something happens.
 So whenever a new booking is created in MakePlans we can send a POST request to the URL you specify.
-The body will include the new booking.
+The response will include data about the modified object.

 ## Available objects